Euston, New South Wales: History

 Euston and Robinvale are home to a large Italian population from the southern province of Calabria in Italy.

 Euston has the Euston Sports and Recreation Club and the Euston Pub.

-The town used to field an Australian rules football team competing in the Millewa Football League; however, they were forced to merge with Robinvale due to lack of players in part caused by the establishment of Robinvale rugby league club.
+The town used to field an Australian rules football team, which competed in the Millewa Football League, but they were forced to merge with Robinvale due to lack of players, in part caused by the establishment of a Robinvale rugby league club.

-Euston is a gateway to the Murray River and Sunraysia district, known for its fishing, including the Murray cod and other native species, now threatened by the European carp.
+Euston is a gateway to the Murray River and Sunraysia district, known for its fishing, including the Murray cod and other native species, but now threatened by the European carp.

+Climate

+Euston has a cold semi-arid climate (Köppen BSk), slightly cooler than Mildura due to its southern latitude.
+Although largely uniform, rainfall peaks somewhat in the cooler months of the year.
+Rainfall records are found as early as 1877, while those of temperature from 1907 with both terminating at 1970.
+Extreme temperature records were only kept for maxima, and in these records a reading of 48.7 C was registered on 13 January 1939.